steve with truck

 Drive Right Tip#1: Buy Used

 All else being equal, used vehicles are cheaper than new.
 That’s simple and the math makes it obvious.
 What you might not realize is just how much more expensive new can be when you consider all the numbers.
 Besides the higher purchase price, you’ve got the higher cost of insurance for a more expensive vehicle.
 There’s also the need to bring the vehicle in for more expensive name-brand servicing, though this isn’t the biggest cost.
 The most expensive part of buying new is depreciation.
-It’s hidden, it’s always gnawing away at your vehicle’s value and it’s a real cost.
+It’s hidden, it’s always gnawing away at a new vehicle’s value, and it’s a real cost.
 The newer the vehicle the more hungry depreciation is.

 Driving Right Tip#2: Buy Reliability